renvder/cf-workers-nav/README.md

 5. **Add a Custom Domain** (Optional):
    - Under **Settings > Domains & Routes**, assign a custom domain or use the provided `*.workers.dev` subdomain.

+6. **Turn on Image Resizing** (recommended, for sharp/lightweight icons):
+   - In the Cloudflare dashboard, open your domain's **Speed** tab and enable **Image Resizing**.
+The Free plan includes 5,000 unique image transformations per month, far more than a personal nav page needs.
+Without this enabled, icons are still served correctly, just at their original (unresized) size.

 <br/>